dropbox/dbx-career-framework/README.md

 This repo has two parts:

-1. A public version of drl/eng-career, located in the `pages` directory
+1. A public version of drl/eng-career, located in the `docs` directory
 2. A `cleaner.py` script that converts drl/eng-career into the public version

 # Setup